 Every boater should know and understand the importance of the correct transom height.
 It’s an indicator of the size of an outboard motor, which gives power to the boat.
 So, you can’t separate them as they need to work together.

 Major issues will arise from incorrect transom height.
 A reverse transom is positioned too high, thus, it clashes to the motor bracket and propellers.
 Moreover, it will be difficult for the propeller to reach the water.

 It will also be a hassle to adjust the motor’s trim with a transom that is too high.
-In this aspect, you can’t create an angle between the boat and motor.
-You can’t just dismiss the need of trimming the boat until the stern or transom.
+In this aspect, you can’t create an angle between the boat and the motor.
+You can’t just dismiss the need to trim the boat until the stern or transom.